-On March 29, 2018, the program administration team comprised of the Association for Energy Affordability (AEA), the Center for Sustainable Energy (CSE), and GRID Alternatives (GRID), was selected to administer the SOMAH program.
-This team of nonprofit organizations and its subcontractors, including the California Housing Partnership Corporation (CHPC), the Rising Sun Center for Opportunity (formerly, the Rising Sun Energy Center) and rotating community-based organizations, is referred to as the SOMAH Program Administrator (SOMAH PA or PA), and administers the program in all IOU territories.
-The SOMAH PA functions as a single entity, and offers a set of comprehensive, no-cost services to program participants including affordable housing owners/operators, contractors, tenants and job training participants, among others.
+Program Administration: On March 29, 2018 the program administration team comprised of the Association for Energy Affordability (AEA), the Center for Sustainable Energy (CSE), and GRID Alternatives (GRID), was selected to administer the SOMAH program.
+This nonprofit team and its subcontractors, including the California Housing Partnership Corporation (CHPC), Rising Sun Energy Center and rotating community-based organizations, will be referred to as the SOMAH Program Administrator (SOMAH PA), and will administer the program in all IOU territories.
+The SOMAH PA will function as a single entity, and offer a set of comprehensive, no-cost services to program participants including affordable housing owners/operators, contractors, tenants and job training participants, among others.